• Home

 Unnecessary online subscriptions are a burden many of us bear without knowing why.

-Until very recently, my husband and I were subscribed to Hulu so I could watch The Handmaid’s Tale.
-My husband had zero interest in the show so it was mostly Offered (our cat obviously) and me.
+Until very recently, my husband and I subscribed to Hulu so I could watch The Handmaid’s Tale.
+My husband had zero interest in the show, so it was mostly Offered (our cat, obviously) and me.

 However, I soon met a woman in the neighborhood who shared my love for the show.

-After this, we were having watch parties at her house with me bringing over treats for my new bestie.
-Of course, every now and then, I invited her to my place for some movies too.
+After this, we have watch parties at her house, with me bringing over treats for my new bestie.
+Of course, I invited her to my place for some movies every now and then.

-Anyways, all this made the Hulu subscription redundant and so I unsubscribed.
+All this made the Hulu subscription redundant, so I unsubscribed.
 Saving on this online subscription made me realize how unnecessary it was in the first place.

 In any case, try to cut out unnecessary online subscriptions if you’re serious about achieving your Christmas saving goals.